Login

 Why WeCovr supports family protection

-WeCovr provides FCA-authorised guidance with high customer satisfaction ratings.
+WeCovr is an FCA-authorised insurance broking firm and has high customer satisfaction ratings.
 We also offer complimentary access to the CalorieHero AI calorie tracking app and discounts when customers take PMI or Life insurance.
 If you are also exploring private medical insurance UK, we can help you compare private health cover with a trusted PMI broker.

 Data sources and guidance references